pact0/about-pacto/content/index.md

   # ...
 ---

-# Hello!

-Hello!
-My name is Jakub and I'm a self-hosting enthusiast, programming aficionado, and avid mechanical keyboard collector.

 ## What do I do in my free time?

 In addition to my day-to-day work, I'm engaged in several personal projects related to Path of Exile and self-hosting.